 (iii) Identify what additional information needs to be collected during the investigation.

 (b) Step 2: Develop work plan.
 Develop a remedial investigation work plan to collect and evaluate the information identified in Step 1.
-If required by Ecology under subsection (4)(a)(i) of this section, submit the work plan for Ecology’s review and approval.
+If required by ecology under subsection (4)(a)(i) of this section, submit the work plan for ecology’s review and approval.

 (i) Content.
-Except as otherwise directed by Ecology, include the following in the work plan:
+Except as otherwise directed by ecology, include the following in the work plan:

 (A) The scope of the investigation identified in Step 1, including a summary of available information about the site and data gaps needing to be addressed by the investigation;